 Best Time to Go to Rome

 Rome, the eternal city, is generously sprinkled with historic ruins, galleries, museums, and sights.
 The sheer romance and charm of this vibrant city ensure it’s perennially popular with tourists.
-Yes, there is a hell of a lot to see and do in Rome.
+Yes, there is a hell of a lot to see and do in Rome as well as there being many day trips from Rome to take too.

 From the awe-inspiring Colosseum, the Vatican City, the Roman Forum, and the iconic Trevi Fountains, the city boasts art and history clout unrivalled by other destinations.
 The entire city can sometimes feel like a big museum/art gallery that simply cannot be fully explored in just one trip.